vinmugambi/vinmugambi.github.io/content/blog/create-pdf-documents-using-react-js.md

 <nuxt-img src="/proforma.png"></nuxt-img>

-I'll omit the business logic that precedes invoices and instead focus on getting the invoice to look exactly like this.
+I'll omit the business logic that precedes invoices like order management and instead focus on getting the invoice to look exactly like this.

-### Prerequisites

-You'll need to have these software installed.

-- Node js
-- A chromium-based web browser e.g chrome, edge, or chromium
-- Yarn package manager.
-Visit https://yarnpkg.com/getting-started/install to install.
-- Code editor - I recommend Visual Studio code.

-You won't be able to follow along if you don't know some JavaScript, Typescript, CSS, and React.js.

-You can quickly the code for the static invoice at [the react-pdf playground](https://t.ly/zPxn)

-Now that we know how we want the proforma invoice to look like, lets begin.

 ## Install a fresh react project

+Now that its clear what we want, lets begin.

 Install a fresh react typescript from the terminal/cmd